Decolonial Flânerie, Berlin 2023

 Biography

 Kwame Aidoo’s work engages with decolonial, environmental and societal themes and he has exhibited, published and performed at institutions and DIY spaces across Africa, Europe and Latin America.
 He founded Inkfluent (a multidisciplinary cultural project engaging with Pan-Africanism), the Nkabom Festival, Ngarin Weaving Village, Portals of Ghana and the Buzanga Books Library.
 Also a prolific author and poet, Aidoo lives and works in Ghana.
-Follow him on Instagram · Linktree.
+Follow him on Instagram, and Linktree.

 Biography

 Nicole Pearson is a Berlin-based theater artist, writer, and activist of African descent.
 Her work centers on the reverberations of trans-Atlantic enslavement across space and time.
 She focuses on liberating, intersectional practices and intergenerational healing.
 She uses theater to ignite the imagination of historically marginalized groups, such as LGBTIQIA+ youth, incarcerated adults, and racialized communities, facilitating transformative experiences that nurture community and inspire action.
 Her latest theater piece «hand, breast, heart» explores how past colonial practices of enslavement and extraction have morphed into present-day Cold War militarism.
-Follow her on Instagram or X.
+Follow her on Instagram, and X.

 Biography